 It's not all animals that have a corpus callosum.
 Australian Marsupials, such as the kangaroo and the wallaby, are example of creatures that rely heavily on an enlarged anterior commissure or subcortical pathways for information transfer between hemispheres.
 Kangaroos, wallabies and possums also have a fibrous bundle connecting hemispheres called the fasciculus aberrans.

-In Kim Peeks it seems that information that didn't need to travel simply stayed put in the respective hemisphere.
+In Kim Peeks, it seems that information which didn't need to travel simply stayed put in its respective hemisphere.
 At some point, of course, the information would have to be combined to yield a whole.
-Kim Peek was able to give a full account of any book he read, he didn't give two accounts pertaining of every other page of the books he read.
+Kim Peek was able to give a full account of any book he read; he didn't give two accounts pertaining to every other page of the books he read.
 So subcortical connections must have been in charge of hemispheric information transfer.

-As a baby the real rain man was diagnosed with mental retardation and the physicians told his parents that he never would be able to read or talk.
+As a baby, the real rain man was diagnosed with mental retardation, and his physicians told his parents that he never would be able to read or talk.
 They recommended sending their little boy to a mental institution and getting on with their lives.
 Despite the recommendation, Kim’s parents chose to raise him at home.
 They quickly realized that their little boy with the oversized head had a remarkable brain.
 Due to his parents' efforts, Kim had the opportunity to develop his amazing talents.
-A large head does not equal intelligence or ability to retain information.
-But it does provide more storage space for someone who is able to process the content of 10,000 books, which was the number of books Peek had read by the time of the his death in 2009.
+A large head does not equal intelligence or an ability to retain information.
+But it does provide more storage space for someone who is able to process the contents of 10,000 books, which was the number of books Peek had read by the time of his death in 2009.